MicrosoftDocs/azure-dev-docs/articles/python/quickstart-intelligent-app-chat.md

 ## [Visual Studio Code](#tab/visual-studio-code)

-You aren't necessarily required to cleanup your local environment, but you can stop the running development container and return to running Visual Studio Code in the context of a local workspace.
+You aren't necessarily required to clean up your local environment, but you can stop the running development container and return to running Visual Studio Code in the context of a local workspace.

 1. Open the **Command Palette**, search for the **Dev Containers** commands, and then select **Dev Containers: Reopen Folder Locally**.